stevebuk1/pv_opt_app/README.md

 Scroll down and find Pv_opt, click on it and click 'Install'

-Navigate to /addon_configs/xxxxxxxxxxxx directory in Home Assistant file editor or via a Samba/SSH mount Edit/replace the apps.yaml with the correct completed one.
+Navigate to /addon_configs/xxxxxxxxxxxx directory in Home Assistant file editor or via a Samba/SSH mount

+Edit/replace config.yaml with a correct completed one.

-Click restart on the app if need be (it might start automatically anyway) Please note the xxxxxxx.log will be in this addon_configs directory also.
+Click restart on the app if need be (it might start automatically anyway)

+Please note the xxxxxxx.log will be in this addon_configs directory also.

 Do not run this at the same time as Pv_opt within AppDaemon (stop that first and remember to only have one on auto-start)